BA.2.86

-BA.2.86 is an Omicron subvariant of SARS-CoV-2, the virus that causes COVID-19.
+BA.2.86 is a heavily-mutated Omicron subvariant of SARS-CoV-2, the virus that causes COVID-19.
 BA.2.86 is notable for having more than thirty mutations on its spike protein relative to BA.2.
 The subvariant, which was first detected in a sample from 24 July 2023, is of concern due to it having made an evolutionary jump on par with the evolutionary jump that the original Omicron variant had made relative to Wuhan-Hu-1, the reference strain first sequenced in Wuhan in December 2019.
 It is a mutation of BA.2, itself a very early mutation in the Omicron family.
-BA.2.86 was designated as a variant under monitoring by the World Health Organization on 17 August 2023.
-The variant was nicknamed Pirola by media, although no official sources use this name.
-Its descendant JN.1 (BA.2.86.1.1) became the dominating Lineage in Winter 2023/2024.
+BA.2.86 was designated as a variant under monitoring by the World Health Organization (WHO) on 17 August 2023, before being upgraded to a variant of interest on 19 December 2023.
+The variant was nicknamed Pirola by researchers, although no official sources use this name.
+Its foremost descendant, JN.1 (BA.2.86.1.1), became the dominant lineage in the Winter of 2023–2024, and has become the ancestor of nearly every circulating lineage since then.

-Affected countries

-BA.2.86 was first reported by Denmark and Israel.
-On 18 August 2023, when only six cases had been reported from four countries (Denmark, Israel, the United Kingdom and the United States), the British healthcare authorities noted that its almost simultaneous appearance in several countries still operating detailed genomic surveillance indicated that it likely already was spreading more widely internationally, a view also shared by other experts.
-There has been an overall significant decrease in sequencing (ten times as many samples were uploaded to GISAID in August 2022 compared to July 2023), reducing the possibility of tracking variants globally.